Anubhavdevv/OtakuSan/README.md

-## 🚧 Under construction 🚧
-# YourAnimeList
+# OtakuSan

-YourAnimeList (Yal) is a mobile app to help you find your favorite anime or to discover new anime!
+OtakuSan is a mobile app to help you find your way to find your favorite anime or to discover new anime!

 ## 🛠️Builded with
 * [React Native](https://github.com/facebook/react-native)